-There are not system-wide Articulation Agreements between community colleges and private universities.
+There are no system-wide Articulation Agreements between community colleges and private universities.
 However, some of them may have established a Memorandum of Understanding (MOU) with the California Community College System Office that grant credits for all associate degree applicable courses.
-Some of them may also have established Transfer Agreements with individual community colleges in making the transfer process easier for students.
+Some of them may have established Transfer Agreements and/or articulation agreements with individual community colleges to ease the transfer process.

-In the absence of formal articulation agreements, private universities may review and evaluate students' transcripts course-to-course and may give them credit as appropriate.
+In the absence of formal articulation agreements, private universities will review and evaluate students' transcripts course-to-course and will give them credit as appropriate.

-The following are some of the agreements with California private universities:
+The following are some of the agreements between Cañada College and California private universities:

 - Menlo College